Worldwide Disclosure Facility (WDF) – helping to settle offshore matters

 Reporting foreign investments in the UK

-Reporting foreign investments in the UK is horribly complex and requires expert analysis.
+Reporting foreign investments in the UK can be incredibly complex and requires expert analysis.
 Even calculating rental income and expenditure accounts using UK rules can produce a different answer compared to the country of origin.
-Currency exchange rates, UK tax year reporting to 5 April, the sites of assets and different rules for income and capital gains all add to the complexity.
+Currency exchange rates, the UK tax year, the sites of assets and different rules for income and capital gains all add to the complexity.
 Rules will also be different if you are a non-UK domiciled individual on the remittance basis of taxation or have periods of non-UK tax residency.
 We are familiar with the different types of investment vehicles such as life insurance bonds, trusts, pension funds, tax-free wrappers, and foundations in terms of the UK tax implications, and the correct reporting for WDF purposes.